MicrosoftDocs/windows-itpro-docs/windows/manage/disconnect-your-organization-from-microsoft.md

 -   Use the Unattended settings to set the value of WiFiSenseAllowed to 0 (zero).
 For more info, see the Unattended Windows Setup reference doc, [WiFiSenseAllowed.](http://go.microsoft.com/fwlink/p/?LinkId=620910)

-When turned off, the Wi-Fi Sense settings still appear on the Wi-Fi Settings screen, but they’re non-functional and they can’t be controlled by the employee.
+When turned off, the Wi-Fi Sense settings still appear on the Wi-Fi Settings screen, but theyâ€™re non-functional and they canâ€™t be controlled by the employee.

-## <a href="" id="windows-defender"></a>16.
+### <a href="" id="bkmk-defender"></a>17.
 Windows Defender

 You can opt of the Microsoft Antimalware Protection Service.